 After a two-year investigation, the U.S. Department of Education's Office for Civil Rights found "a preponderance of evidence" that a Chicago high school failed to comply with Title IX requirements with respect to the rights of a transgender student.

 President Obama "ordered the school to let a transgender boy" use the girls' locker room.

-NEWS: On 3 November 2015 the web site Breitbart published an article titled “High School Girls Forced to Undress Next to Naked Boys,” reporting that:
+On Nov.
+3, 2015 the web site Breitbart published an article titled "High School Girls Forced to Undress Next to Naked Boys," reporting that:

 The federal government declared itself fit for the madhouse by mandating that a Chicago high school allow a full biological male into the girls' locker room for all purposes, including nudity.
 This biological male, the feds determined, was different because he thinks he is a female.

 The feds have ruled that the presence of a twig-and-berries in the girls' locker room has been mandated by Title IX of the Civil Rights Act.
 Yes, ladies and gents and non-cisgenders: it turns out that the battle against sexism enshrined in the ill-written Title IX was actually intended to force underage young women to look at the penises and testicles of mentally ill boys.

 Social media shares of that article were frequently appended with the phrase "Obama Orders Chicago School to Let 'Transgender' Boy Use Girls' Locker Room," wording that appeared neither in the original article nor in the shares generated automatically by Breitbart.